saddamarbaa/Learning-JavaScript-Programming-Concepts/README.md

-I made this repository to post my JavaScript code and document my progress while Learning JavaScript.
+I made this repository to post my JavaScript code and document my progress while Learning JavaScript from Profit With JavaScript.